YuriiPronin/JokeApp/README.md

 - Custom fetch layer with interceptor for centralized error logic
 - Styled via MUI with reusable components like `BaseButton`, `JokeCard`, `JokeActions`
 - Snackbar placed top-center for maximum visibility
+- Performance-conscious components: used `React.memo`, `useCallback` in key places (`JokeCard`, `JokeActions`, and handler functions) to prevent unnecessary re-renders and ensure scalability

 ---